Basilica: Catholic basilicas

-In the Catholic Church, a basilica is a large and important church building.
+In the Catholic Church, a basilica is a church with special privileges.
+It is typically housed in a large and important building.
 This designation may be made by the Pope or may date from time immemorial.
 Basilica churches are distinguished for ceremonial purposes from other churches.
 The building does not need to be a basilica in the architectural sense.
 Basilicas are either major basilicas – of which there are four, all in the diocese of Rome—or minor basilicas, of which there were 1,810 worldwide as of 2019.
 The Umbraculum is displayed in a basilica to the right side (i.e. the Epistle side) of the altar to indicate that the church has been awarded the rank of a basilica.